Snapchat/KeyDB-docs/docs/memory-optimization.md

 Bit and byte level operations
 -----------------------------

 Bit and byte level operations: `GETRANGE`, `SETRANGE`, `GETBIT` and `SETBIT`.
 Using these commands you can treat the KeyDB string type as a random access array.
-For instance if you have an application where users are identified by a unique progressive integer number, you can use a bitmap in order to save information about the sex of users, setting the bit for females and clearing it for males, or the other way around.
+For instance if you have an application where users are identified by a unique progressive integer number, you can use a bitmap in order to save information about the subscription of users in a mailing list, setting the bit for subscribed and clearing it for unsubscribed, or the other way around.
 With 100 million users this data will take just 12 megabytes of RAM in a KeyDB instance.
 You can do the same using `GETRANGE` and `SETRANGE` in order to store one byte of information for each user.
 This is just an example but it is actually possible to model a number of problems in very little space with these new primitives.

 Use hashes when possible
 ------------------------

-Small hashes are encoded in a very small space, so you should try representing your data using hashes every time it is possible.
+Small hashes are encoded in a very small space, so you should try representing your data using hashes whenever possible.
 For instance if you have objects representing users in a web application, instead of using different keys for name, surname, email, password, use a single hash with all the required fields.

 If you want to know more about this, read the next section.